Daily Diary

 I decided to try to make it to Pitlochry when I heard that the SNP would be holding their party conference in Aviemore on the 21st (which was my planned stop tomorrow) and, knowing my luck in finding accommodation, it would be better to pass through there on the 20th and keep going on to Inverness.

-I had a fair amount of head winds today with approximately 2 hours of fairly heavy rain (as predicted by the BBC) but, just after the rain stopped, I was on a glorious 2 mile freewheel down through the canopy of Glen Farg Forest on the B996/A912 and then in and out of the wonderfully named "Bridge Of Earn" which lead me into Perth.
+I had a fair amount of head winds today with approximately 2 hours of fairly heavy rain (as predicted by the BBC) but, just after the rain stopped, I enjoyed a glorious 2 mile freewheel down through the canopy of Glen Farg Forest on the B996/A912 and then in and out of the fabulously named "Bridge Of Earn" which lead me into Perth.
 I grabbed a bite to eat in Perth and then pushed on to Pitlochry.

 Day 11 - 20/9/05 Pitlochry - Inverness